AVV RAP: 20th century

-In 1900–01, RAP finished in fourth place, followed by a fifth-place finish in 1901–02.
+In the 1900–01 season, RAP finished in fourth place, followed by a fifth-place finish in 1901–02.
 In 1902–03 RAP hit rock bottom and finished last in the league, forcing them to play in a relegation playoff series, which they won, very narrowly escaping relegation.
-A few years later the club would eventually be relegated to the second division anyway.
+A few years later, the club would eventually be relegated to the second division anyway.

 Although no longer relegated by the 1911–14 season, the team would always find themselves at the bottom of the table.
 Volharding (Dutch for Perseverance), which is the other old Amsterdam football club, found themselves in a similar predicament, always merely one or two points above RAP in the table, but still considered classified in the same section.

-On 23 July 1914 it was announced in Sport Magazine, that the two clubs had decided to merge.
-The creation of the mentioned Volharding-RAP-Combination: V.R.C. would bring the end to R.A.P.'s run.
-After a few more years of football, the club eventually abandoned the sport, and switched back to Cricket, renaming the club once more to the now known VRA.
+On 23 July 1914, it was announced in Sport Magazine, that the two clubs had decided to merge.
+The creation of the mentioned Volharding-RAP-Combination: VRC would bring an end to RAP's run.
+After a few more years of football, the club eventually abandoned the sport, and switched back to Cricket, renaming the club once more to the now-known VRA.